AdarshSingh-Elektrobit/newDemo/README.md

 # newDemo
-This is a repo created for testing purposes for udemy
+This is a repository created for testing purposes for Udemy on 26th Nov 2023